simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-invite-challenge/index.md

 title: "HackTheBox - Invite Challenge (Windows/Linux)"
 draft: false
 toc: true
+description: "To create an account on HackTheBox (HTB) you have to complete the invite challenge, or hack yourself the way in.
+Don't worry though it isn't hard and this article will aid you incompleting the challenge."
 tags: ['HackTheBox', 'Invite Challenge', 'Invite', 'HackTheBox Invite Challenge', 'HTB Invite Challenge', 'Windows', 'Linux']
 ---